Jump to content

 What CPU powers Atari 2600?

-It uses an 8-bit MOS Technology 6507 microprocessor running at 1.19 MHz, a cost-reduced version of the 6502 with fewer address pins limiting memory access.
+It uses an 8-bit MOS Technology 6507 processor running at 1.19 MHz, a cost-reduced version of the 6502 with fewer address pins, limiting addressable memory to 4 KB without bank switching.

-Pac-Man sold 8 million copies by 1990, becoming the top seller despite criticism for poor graphics and deviation from the arcade original.
+Pac-Man sold 8 million copies by 1990, despite criticism for not resembling the arcade original, becoming the console's top seller.

-Factors included poor games like Pac-Man and E.T., third-party shovelware glut, oversaturation, leading to Atari's market dominance end and industry downturn.
+Factors included poor Atari titles like Pac-Man and E.T., third-party shovelware glut, market oversaturation, and declining sales leading to industry-wide losses.

 Quick Facts